Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 For my typograpghy I used a Google font lato  with a fallback of sans serif.

 ## Imagery
-I used a image from Google of a Music shop for the backround image of the project
+I used a image from Google of a Music shop for the backround image of the project, I also used the images for different album coverz all from google images by simply typing in the album.

 ## Colour Scheme
 I used a colour scheme involving the materilize blue of "#64b5f6 blue lighten-2" along with white and different variations such as "#7bc1fa" and "#0381c0;" for when a anchor is hovered over.